Ninja-Cookie/BRCTools/README.md

 - Run the game and let config files generate, these can then be found in `\BombRushCyberfunk\BepInEx\config\BRCTools\`

 Default Keybinds for the menu include `;` to Open and Close it, and `P` to activate Mouse interaction on the menu.
+Config Files include: `Settings.cfg` and `Keybinds.cfg`, which allow you to change some settings with the tool and adjust all Keybinds, including unbinding by leaving them blank.

+Custom saves can be found in:
+`\config\BRCTools\SAVES\`

+Modify the descriptions of the linked files using the format:
+`filename.brctools: short description of save`

 -----------------------